 - 10- Use dependable recipes- sticking to a core set of recipes that you know well and are dependable is also smart for busy weeks.

 Those are my tips for how to meal plan.

 Did I miss anything?
-What is your process for writing out a meal plan?
+What is your process for writing out a plan for your meals?
 I hope you share it with us in the comments!